hypar-io/Elements/doc/Revit.md

 - Transparency is not currently supported.

 # Converting Revit to and from Hypar
 The conversion process is designed so anyone using the Elements library can add their own custom converters that will be run by the addin.
-For more information about writing Element Converters refer to the
+For more information about writing Element Converters refer to the [Sample Converter Repo](https://github.com/hypar-io/ElementConverterSamples).

 ## Extracting a Revit model to Elements
 There are three buttons that support different filters while extracting your Revit model into a Hypar model.